 - The provider conducted safety risk assessments.
 It had appropriate safety policies, which were regularly reviewed and communicated to staff including locums.
 They outlined clearly who to go to for further guidance.
 The service had systems to safeguard children and vulnerable adults from abuse. - The service was aware of how to contact other agencies to support patients and protect them from neglect and abuse. - The provider carried out staff checks at the time of recruitment and on an ongoing basis where appropriate.
 Disclosure and Barring Service (DBS) checks were undertaken where required.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns. - The service did not routinely offer a chaperone service.
-They would employ a trained chaperone via an agency if required but had not needed to do so. - At the last inspection we found that the provider had not determined whether it was necessary to carry out legionella testing.
-This time a risk assessment had been carried out.
-There was an effective system to manage infection prevention and control. - At the last inspection the provider had not ensured that equipment was maintained according to manufacturers' instructions.
-This time systems were in place to ensure that facilities and equipment were safe. - The provider carried out appropriate environmental risk assessments which took into account the profile of people using the service and those who may be accompanying them.
+They would employ a trained chaperone via an agency if required but had not needed to do so. - There was an effective system to manage infection prevention and control. - The provider ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions. - The provider carried out appropriate environmental risk assessments, including legionella risk assessments, which took into account the profile of people using the service and those who may be accompanying them.